MengxiZheng/MengxiZheng.github.io/content/post/25-09-19-LabSetup/index.md

   focal_point: 'top'
 ---

-We are excited to announce the launch of the **Mengxi Zheng Lab** at Fulton Labs, Illinois Institute of Technology.
+We are excited to announce the launch of the **Mengxi Zheng Lab** in the Department of Chemistry at Illinois Institute of Technology, located at Fulton Labs in Chicago.
 Our group focuses on programmable DNA and RNA nanostructures for biosensing and diagnostic technologies.

 <!--more-->